 In a sixty-minute workout, we can burn anywhere from 100–1000 calories, depending on the activity or the intensity at which we work out.
 But what if we focused on the small differences we could make each day that would add up over time?
 What if we put more emphasis on those changes so that we could end up burning the same number of calories, if not MORE, than when we worked out?

 It’s how WWS came about (Walk, Water, Sleep).
 If we can help someone burn an extra 500 calories each day just by walking 10,000 steps—which, by the way, is the equivalent of losing one pound each week—think of the increased progress we can achieve.

-It’s a no brainer.
-However, it’s these small things that we don’t pay attention to and why they feature so highly on our Fit Over Thirty – 30 Day Challenge.
+It’s a no-brainer.
+However, it’s these small things that we don’t pay attention to and why they feature so highly on our Private Coaching Program

 Now if you’re unsure about this methodology and are looking for science to back this up, multiple studies have shown that people who engage in intentional exercise, unconsciously either ate more to compensate or overcompensated for the calories burned by moving less after the exercise and thus negated their efforts to a degree.

 Or in simpler terms … you can’t work out and then sit on your ass all day expecting to lose weight.
 You need to combine both N.E.A.T. and physical exercise.